fnando/kitabu/README.md

 book PDF.
 Just run the command `kitabu export` and your book will be created on the `output` directory.

-Kitabu can generate a Table of Contents (TOC) based on your h2-h6 tags.
-The h1 tag is discarded because it's meant to be the book title.
+Kitabu can generate a Table of Contents (TOC) based on your h1-h6 tags.
 To print the TOC, you need to print a variable called `toc`, using the eRb tag.

     <%= toc %>